-However, regardless of how difficult it may be, you need this spy-hole into your employee's experience.
+Regardless of how difficult it may be to hear at times, you need this spy-hole into your employee's experience.
 Without it your turnover rates can spiral out of control, potentially costing your business thousands in lost revenue and recruitment costs.

 Ultimately, you want your company to be somewhere people enjoy working.
-If you get this right, you’ll not only help improve the happiness of your employees but you’ll also bolster your brand as an employer, and increase your productivity.
+To ensure that you are creating a positive environment and to know what might be affecting this from happening you need employee feedback.
+If you use the feedback correctly and make the right changes, you’ll not only help improve the happiness of your employees but you’ll also bolster your brand as an employer, and increase your productivity.

-Now, phrased like this, our current feedback practices might seem peculiar, after all checking in once or twice a year isn’t exactly going to give a reliable picture of your workforce.
+You might be familiar with the traditional annual feedback practice - but this has become an outdated way of gaining feedback.
+After all checking in once or twice a year isn’t exactly going to give a reliable picture of your workforce.
 There are also issues with response rates.
 The fact that surveys are typically long-winded means getting employees to participate is challenging.

 This isn’t the end of the conversation however, in fact there are plenty of hacks and tools you can use to get the most out of your employee feedback.
 But first, let’s set the record straight.